popindavibe/conky-grapes/README.md

 # conky-grapes

-**The Github repository is only a mirror, only for visibility purppose.** I use GitLab CE for my own projects (which now has mirroring feature on Community Edition) , but I'm using the workaround proposed in Tobias Monk's [gipsy](https://gitlab.com/t-munk/gipsy) project).
+**The Github repository is only a mirror, only for visibility purppose.** I use GitLab CE for my own projects (which now has mirroring feature on Community Edition).

 You can authenticate on my gitlab server using your Github or Gitlab account to submit issues or merge requests.

 ### Updates
 - 2018-04-04: tagging first stable as reference.